kanitvural/aws_smile_project_tf/README.md

 `sudo systemctl restart smile`

-# CONCLUSION
+# Conclusion

-I tried to explain how to easily create a face recognition application using AWS systems.
-Feel free to contact me with any questions.
-Wishing everyone days full of laughter!
+This guide demonstrates how to set up a face recognition-based access control system using AWS.
+For questions or further assistance, feel free to contact me.
+May your days be filled with smiles!

 Kanıt VURAL
 - [linkedin](https://www.linkedin.com/in/kanitvural/)